stablekernel/aqueduct/source/docs/tut/executing-queries.md

 A relational database management system (like PostgreSQL or MySQL) stores its data in the form of tables.
 A table represents some sort of entity - like a person or a bank account.
 Each table has columns that describe the attributes of that entity - like a name or a balance.
 Every row in a table is an instance of that entity - like a single person named Bob or a bank account.

 In an object-oriented framework like Aqueduct, we have representations for tables, columns and rows.
-A class represents a table, its instances are rows, and properties are column value for a row.
+A class represents a table, its instances are rows, and instance properties are column values.
 An ORM translates rows in a database to and from objects in an application.

 | Aqueduct | Database | Example #1 | Example #2 |
 |-|-|-|-|